clearpath-docs/boxer-sphinx-tutorials/doc/BoxerNetwork.rst

 First Connection
 ----------------

-By default, Moose's wireless is in client mode, looking for the wireless network at the Clearpath factory.
+By default, Boxer's wireless is in client mode, looking for the wireless network at the Clearpath factory.
 In order to set it up to connect to your own network, you'll have to open up the chassis and connect a network cable to the PC's ``STATIC`` port.
 The other end of this cable should be connected to your laptop, and you should give yourself an IP address in the ``192.168.131.x`` space, such as ``192.168.131.50``.
-Then, make the connection to Moose's default static IP:
+Then, make the connection to Boxer's default static IP:

 .. code-block:: bash

     ssh administrator@192.168.131.1

 The default password is ``clearpath``.
-You should now be logged into Moose as the administrator user.
+You should now be logged into Boxer as the administrator user.

 Connecting to Wifi Access Point
 --------------------------------

-Moose's standard wireless network manager is wicd_.
+Boxer's standard wireless network manager is wicd_.
 To connect to an access point in your lab, run:

 .. code-block:: bash